brian-rose/ClimateModeling_courseware/README.rst

 Climate Modeling Courseware
 ================
 ----------
- A collection of interactive lecture notes and assignments for a graduate level course
+ A collection of interactive lecture notes and assignments for a graduate level course on understanding the climate system through hands-on use of climate models
 ----------

 Author